hack-duke/hackduke-portal/README.md

 ##Continous integration
 - currently using travis CI to run the tests on every build and deploy to heroku on merges to master

-###Configuration variables
+##Configuration variables

 If you would like to edit or add config variables, .env must be updated but two other places must be modified.
 The globals in `~/config/index.js`. and specified as well in `~/.eslintrc`.

-### Server
+## Server

 This starter kit comes packaged with an Koa server.
 The purpose of the server is to provide `webpack-dev-middleware`, `webpack-hot-middleware` for hot module replacement, and basic auth for the server.

 ##Starter kit

 Special thanks to davezuko, this repository is based on https://github.com/davezuko/react-redux-starter-kit.
+See it's README for more information.